TechLabs-Berlin/data-science-accelerator/Anouncement.md

 Hey @channel,

 you are near the end of the project phase, and thus the whole DS track, but we feel that neither your Techlabs nor Data Science journey should end here.
-@Maximilian Schall and I spent the last week creating a special new program:
+@Maximilian Schall and I spent the last weeks creating a special new program:
 **The Data Science Accelerator**

 **What?**
-The Data Science Accelerator is a **20h program**, which has the goal to deepen your knowledge of Python & Data Science, as well as giving you a sneak peek into deep learning(AI) to accelerate your skills and to prepare you well for next semesters AI track.
+The Data Science Accelerator is a **20h program**, which has the goal to deepen your knowledge of Python, Data Science & Machine Learning, as well as giving you a sneak peek into deep learning(AI) to accelerate your skills and to prepare you well for next semesters AI track.

 Some of the topics you will encounter:
 - Advanced Python Features
 - How to use your tools effectively and how to write good code
+- How to create great Data Vizualisations
 - Anomaly Detection
+- More Machine Learning (e.g. Naive Bayes, SVMs)
+- Regression with Deep Neural Networks
-- Image Classification with Deep Learning
+- Image Classification with Deep Neural Networks
 - and much more!

 **How?**
-The data science accelerator will be focused on learning, as well as practicing these learned skills in real-world problems.
+The data science accelerator will be focused on learning, as well as practicing these learned skills with real-world problems.
 There won`t be a big project phase, but a lot of tasks that will require communication with the community and experimentation on your part.
 (You are of course always encouraged to collaborate with other learners!)

 The program will also be **less** step-by-step than your previous program.
 It is more adapted to real-life problems and will require some thinking, research and reading on your part.
+Are you up for the challenge?

 **Who?**
 We open the program to students who have **received their certificate** and **finished their Data Science track 100%**